NSPLUSTECH/nestjs-starter/README.md

 this template has added a TypeORM for working with database and postgreSQL connector added. postgrey database docker compose file also added in this repository to start. migration generation after entity creation or modification.
-`npx typeorm migration:generate ./migrations/init -d ormconfig.js`
+`npm run typeorm -- migration:generate ./migrations/test -d ormconfig.ts`

 apply migration in the begining of the application.
 `npm run typeorm migration:run -- -d .\ormconfig.ts`